The application for the fall 2018 incoming class will open by Dec. 1.

-You can apply to transfer to Arizona Law or study as a visitor after your first semester of law studies.
-Fall transfer and visitor applicants must submit the following by July 1 of the enrollment year, while spring applicants must submit by Dec.
-15:
+You can apply to transfer to Arizona Law or to study as a visitor after your first year of law studies.

 - Completed application and domicile affidavit